 Obviously, every child is different so these 9 tips are not guarantees, but doing these things helps my son to learn while we play, and it may help your toddler as well.

 1– Incorporate toys that help your child learn.
-It is a relief to buy a book that says all of the words for me, or makes animal sounds for me for me.
-It is great that my son can push a button learn the correlation and word over and over again, and I love learning toys because sometimes its nice to get a break!
+It is a relief to buy a book that says all of the words for me or makes animal sounds for me.
+It is great that my son can push a button to learn the correlation and word over and over again, and I love learning toys because sometimes it’s nice to get a break!
 Recently, Fisher-Price came out with a Smart Stages little yellow chair that belongs to their Laugh and Learn line.

 This has been a great toy to encourage learning through play.